how can I prevent my baby from scratching their face? cutting their nails

 Many parents find it’s a team effort - one holds the baby still while the other snips, while others swear by doing it at night or after bathing a baby.
-Another top tip is to try and clip baby's nails while they sleep in the pram.
+Another quick tip is to try and clip baby's nails while they sleep in the stroller.
 That way, they stay still and you have daylight to work with.

 Also, babies can be quite clumsy: their arms flail around, they still don’t have full control of their hands so it’s really easy for them to hit themselves in the face.
 Therefore, if one of their nails is just a touch too long, or has a sharp corner, before you know it, there’s an unsightly scratch on your baby's face to deal with.

 “I do worry whether old ladies on the bus will judge me if my daughter has a wolverine scratch across her cheek,” says dad, Luke.
 “You feel like blurting out ‘It wasn't me!
 I watch her constantly!’ even though she looks like she's been in a scrappy street fight.”